Identifying faulty edges in resistive electrical networks: Proofs of results

-\underline{\em Case 2: The two endpoints of $e$ are in different groups of size three.} If $e'$ has both endpoints in the same group of size three, then this is symmetrical to Case 1.
+If $e'$ has both endpoints in the same group of size three, then this is symmetrical to Case 1.
 Thus, we assume $e'$ does not have endpoints in the same group of size three.
 Suppose $e$ and $e'$ do not share an endpoint.
 Consider any one of the groups containing an endpoint of $e$.
 At least one of the measurements in this butterfly wing will share an endpoint with $e$ but not $e'$, or vice versa.
 This measurement will distinguish $e,e'$ by Lemma~\ref{lem:incident_edge_lemma_complete}.
 Suppose now that $e$ and $e'$ do share an endpoint.
 Consider the group of three containing the other endpoint of $e$.
 There must be a measurement in the butterfly wing in this group that shares an endpoint with $e$ or $e'$ but not both.
 This measurement will distinguish $e,e'$ by Lemma~\ref{lem:incident_edge_lemma_complete}.

-\underline{\em Case 3: One endpoint of $e$ is in a group of size three and the other one is not.} We may assume that one endpoint of $e'$ is in a group of size three and the other one is not.
+\underline{\em Case 3: One endpoint of $e$ is in a group of size three and the other one is not.}

+We may assume that one endpoint of $e'$ is in a group of size three and the other one is not.
 Otherwise, we are in symmetrical cases to Case 1 and Case 2.
 Thus, both $e$ and $e'$ have endpoints $u$ and $u'$ that were not grouped into the groups of size three.
 Suppose $u\neq u'$.
 If $v_2$ is the endpoint of either $e$ or $e'$, we can use the measurement corresponding to that edge which will distinguish it from the other edge, by Lemma~\ref{lem:incident_edge_lemma_complete}.
 Otherwise, $v_2$ is not the other endpoint of $e$ or $e'$; then the measurement with source $v_2$ and sink $u$ will distinguish the edges, by Lemma~\ref{lem:incident_edge_lemma_complete}.
 Suppose now $u=u'$.
 If the other endpoints of $e$ and $e'$ are in different groups of size three, then any measurement from the butterfly wing in the group containing an endpoint of $e$ will distinguish $e,e'$ by Lemma~\ref{lem:incident_edge_lemma_complete}.
 Finally, consider the case when the other endpoints of $e$ and $e'$ are in the same group of size three.
 Then one of the measurements in the butterfly wing on this group of size three shares an endpoint with $e$ or $e'$ but not both, which will distinguish $e,e'$ by Lemma~\ref{lem:incident_edge_lemma_complete}.